 Are you looking for any particular types of games?

-We are looking for games that are currently in the early concept/pre-production phase, or at most have a rough prototype that serves only as a partial illustration of the concept.
-The purpose of ProtoStar is to support the creation of polished game prototypes and demos, which they can then use to secure additional funding from external sources.
-If your project is already at or beyond this stage of development, then it most likely isn’t suitable for this contest.
+We are looking for projects that are currently in the early-mid stages of development, and would demonstrably benefit from receiving the funding award.
+The purpose of ProtoStar is to help developers create polished game prototypes and demos, which they can then use to secure additional funding from external sources.
+If your project is already fully funded, then it most likely isn’t suitable for this contest.

 What criteria will the judges be using to evaluate my pitch?